The burden of these studies is to provide scriptural support for the claims in our doctrinal statement and to respond to contrary claims.

 1 Peter was written in 63 AD, just before the Roman siege of Jerusalem.
 4:17-18 is consistent with the Book of Hebrews, which warns Jewish believers to get out of Jerusalem and be physically saved.

-1 Peter was not written to the church, but to Jewish believers.
+1 Peter was not written to the church as a whole, but to Jewish believers within the church.
 Therefore, the passage does not teach that the church is Israel in any sense.

 Of the fourteen key passages that we have examined that are used by many to conclude that the church has replaced Israel as God's covenant people, or is Israel in some sense, or that all believers are Jews in some sense, we have not found one that passes the test of careful scrutiny.
 None provide any justification for believing that God has rejected Israel as His covenant nation, or that the church has replaced or been added to Israel in any sense.
 Therefore, the church cannot validly be called inward Israel, spiritual Israel, New Israel or any such entity, nor can its members be considered inward Jews or some similar entity.
 Nor can any of its members be called a spiritual Jew unless that member is a physical Jew who has a mature walk in the Lord.